Acute coronary syndrome is a term used to describe a range of conditions associated with sudden, reduced blood flow to the heart.

 - Feeling restless or apprehensive

-While chest pain or discomfort is the most common symptom associated with acute coronary syndrome, signs and symptoms may vary significantly depending on your age, sex and other medical conditions.
-People who are more likely to have signs and symptoms without chest pain or discomfort are women, older adults and people with diabetes.
+Chest pain or discomfort is the most common symptom.
+However, signs and symptoms may vary significantly depending on your age, sex and other medical conditions.
+You're more likely to have signs and symptoms without chest pain or discomfort if you're a woman, older adult or have diabetes.

 When to see a doctor